X

 | Phase 2 | 30 mg → 20 mg | 2 weeks | – |

-| Phase 3 | 20 mg → 15 mg | 2 weeks | Symptoms often first appear here |
+| Phase 3 | 20 mg → 15 mg | 2 weeks | Symptoms often appear for the first time here |

 | Phase 4 | 15 mg → 10 mg | 2 weeks | – |

-| Phase 5 | 10 mg → 5 mg | 2–4 weeks | Most critical phase!
+| Phase 5 | 10 mg → 5 mg | 2–4 weeks | The most critical phase!
 Reduce very slowly |

-| Phase 6 | 5 mg → stop | 1–2 weeks | Alternative: 5 mg every other day |
+| Phase 6 | 5 mg → stop | 1–2 weeks | Alternatively: 5 mg every other day |

 | Phase | Dose | Duration |